tmichaud/resume/README.md

 <br/>
 Notable Points:
 <ul>
-<li> Developed a "web scraper" notification program using Lambda, Python, SQS and SNS
+<li> Developed a  notification program using Lambda, Python, SQS, and SNS.
+This allowed proactive detection of configuration changes that resulted in reduced impact to the users.
+<li> Configured and maintained Bamboo, Bitbucket and Jira applications to ensure seamless integration of the CI/CD pipelines from issue tracking to code management to production deployment.
 </ul>
 <P>
 <b>Defense Contractor, DevOps (Contractor)</b> - 10/2018-Present<br/>